enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-05_polarity.typ

   cetz.draw.content((4.2, 0), $hat(x)$)
 })

 where $hat(x)$ is an _unscoped variable_ that is being referenced outside of this body.
-Can you figure out what this term normalizes to?
+Can you figure out what this term normalizes to?#footnote[It does not terminate when evaluated strictly, but normalizes to $*$ if evaluated lazily.]
 Try normalizing the interaction net and reading back the result.

 = Conclusion